Miguel Cabrera Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.84).

-- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- The White Sox surrender the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens will take the mound to start for the White Sox, his first this season.
+- Cease (3-3) gets the starting nod for the White Sox in his 12th start of the season.
+He has a 4.60 ERA in 58 2/3 innings pitched, with 60 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.